tjcruz-dei/ICS_PCAPS/README.md

 This repository will be continuously updated with new traces, as our research effort evolves.

-**If you use these trace captures for your own research, we ask you to please cite the corresponding article for which they were generated in your own publications**
+**If you use these trace captures for your own research, we ask you to please cite the corresponding article for which they were generated, in your own publications**

 ## REFERENCES